-This connector is for a floppy disk drive (FDD) signal cable.
-Connect one end of a FDD cable to this connector and the other end to the signal connector at the back of the floppy disk drive.
+This connector is for the floppy disk drive (FDD) signal cable.
+Insert one end of the cable to this connector, then connect the other end to the signal connector at the back of the floppy disk drive.

 - Pin 5 on the connector is removed to prevent incorrect cable connection when using a FDD cable with a covered Pin 5. - · The FDD cable is purchased separately.